Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-103:
+New in this latest version release-104:

 1.)
-LandControl scatters per biome filter system was not obeying single entry filters, this has been fixed.
+A few more fixes for the new landcontrol biome filters.
+Mainly reduced spawns when using them.

 Known Bugs: